Samael1254/scop/README.md

 ```
 git submodule update --init --recursive
 ```
-You can then run the program by providing a .obj file along with a .mtl file:
+You can then run the program by providing it a .obj file
 ```
-./scop resources/models/mymodel.obj resources/materials/mymaterial.mtl
+./scop resources/models/mymodel.obj
 ```

 #### ⌨️ Keybindings